n8n-io/n8n-docs/docs/privacy-security/security.md

 When you sign up for an n8n cloud account, you create an account directly with n8n.

-When you create an account on n8n.cloud with a username and password, n8n implements best account security practices.
+When you create an account on n8n.cloud with a username and password, n8n implements best practices for account.
 For example, n8n salts and hashes your password, then stores the hashed password in a database which is encrypted at rest.

 ### Self-hosted